AdamBoley/C-Sharp/README.md

 Variables are named using camelCase or snake_case, as in Python.
 Using hyphens is prohibited.

-Variables can be injected into strings via template literals.
-To do so, use the same syntax as JS - a $ before the string and {} to enclose the variable inside

 We can declare variables in 2 ways:
 `int myAge`